renovatebot/renovate/docs/usage/user-stories/swissquote.md

 The short answer is yes!

 It took us almost a year, way longer than we thought, to catch up with the latest version of everything in our technical stack.
-But once we were confident enough in our tests to enable automatic merging of Pull Requests we were satisfied of the work we did to update our software stack.
+But once we were confident enough in our tests to enable automatic merging of Pull Requests we were satisfied with the work we did to update our software stack.
 We knew we would be ready when an unplanned change arrives.

 When that day came, in December 2021 with Log4Shell, it was a matter of hours to release the freshly merged Pull Requests, deploy the few applications we had, and notify the teams depending on our libraries.